Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Build scalable business models.

 Netflix’s subscription model provides predictable revenue streams while allowing for global scaling.
 When the company decided to go international, it didn’t just roll out the same platform of shows and movies to everyone; it researched each country’s demographics to customize the user experience.
 Today, Netflix streams in more than 190 countries, but its specific offerings vary.
-The company’s operating margin improved to 21 percent in 2023, up from 18 percent in 2022, demonstrating the scalability benefits of their digital-first approach.
+According to Finbox, the company’s operating margin reached 29.5 percent in 2025, up from 26.7 percent in 2023, demonstrating the compounding scalability benefits of their digital-first approach.

 In your business, scale carefully, as Netflix did.
 Avoid growing too quickly and research your customers’ varied needs instead of taking a one-size-fits-all approach.